 Speak with a Knowledgeable Business Law Attorney

 Given the complexities of mechanics’ lien law, it is critical for contractors, material suppliers, and subcontractors to speak with an attorney knowledgeable in this area of law before taking on a new project.
-Fortunately, Steve Welle at O’Keeffe O’Brien Lyson Foss understands the complexities of this area of law.
+Fortunately, Steve Welle at O’Keeffe O’Brien Lyson Attorneys understands the complexities of this area of law.
 Contact Steve by email or by calling him at 701-235-8000 or 877-235-8002.